 As a result, the Indian tourism industry is growing at a fast pace and is one of the key growth drivers among the service sectors in India.
-Based on most recent data from 2017, the industry’s total contribution to GDP was 9.4% and it generated 4.16 crore jobs in the country.
-The tourism and hospitality sector’s direct contribution to GDP was USD 91.3 billion in 2017.
+Based on most recent data from 2017, the industry’s total contribution to GDP was USD 91.3 billion (or 9.4%) and it generated 4.16 crore jobs in the country.

 Broadly tourism and hospitality industry includes the following: